dwerkjem/spiral_health_journal/documentation/CONTRIBUTING.md

 ## Introduction

-ObjectiFai is free open source software that allows you track your objectives and goals. contributing to ObjectiFai is a great way to help the project and learn new things a long the way.
-Thank you for your interest in contributing to ObjectiFai.
+spiral is free open source software that allows you track your objectives and goals. contributing to spiral is a great way to help the project and learn new things a long the way.
+Thank you for your interest in contributing to spiral.
 Any contribution is appreciated.

 ## Getting started with contributing